Generative Quantum Learning of Joint Probability Distribution Functions: Quantum Computational Advantage

 We note that the output distribution of IQP circuits is a special case of the conditional output distribution from our circuit.
 The output distribution of our circuit can be written as

 If we set all the parameters in $U_B$ to 0 such that $U_B$ is trivial, then

-If we set $U_A$ to use 1 layer of the ansatz and set angles of the RZ rotations to 0, then we can see that Eq. (\ref{eqn:condistri}) is of the same form as Eq. (\ref{eqn:IQPdistri}), as $HZH=X$.
-Hence if the output distribution of our circuit can be efficiently sampled classically, it would also imply the collapse of the polynomial hierarchy (see Appendix \ref{appd:computationalcomplexity}).
+If we set $U_A$ to use 1 layer of the ansatz and set angles of all the RZ rotations to 0, then we are left with $RX$ and $RXX$ gates.
+Since they commute, we can write $U_A=\exp(i\tilde{D})$ where $\tilde{D}=\sum_{k,l}J_{k,l}X_kX_l+\sum_kM_kX_k.$ We can see that Eq. (\ref{eqn:condistri}) is of the same form as Eq. (\ref{eqn:IQPdistri}), as $HZH=X$.
+Since post-selecting the qopula circuit with $B=0\dots 0$ allows us to generate distributions identical to that of IQP circuits, we see that IQP $\subseteq$ post-Qopula (the complexity class of qopula circuits with postselection) and therefore post-IQP $\subseteq$ post-Qopula $\subseteq $ post-BQP.
+Since post-IQP = post-BQP \cite{Bremner11}, we get post-Qopula = post-BQP.
+If the output distribution of qopula circuits can be sampled efficiently classically, we would have Qopula $\subseteq $ BPP and therefore post-Qopula $\subseteq$ post-BPP.
+This would imply post-BQP $\subseteq $ post-BPP, which would result in $PH=\Delta_3$. \end{proof}